 Head to the mystical and gorgeous wilds of Tierra del Fuego at the tip of South America, exploring the town of Ushuaia, boating on the Beagle Channel, and hiking through the deep forests of Tierra del Fuego National Park on this not-to-be-missed adventure!

-In the heart of Ushuaia, located on the coast of the Beagle Channel, Tolkeyen hotel is designed with guests' comfort in mind.
+Located in the touristic heart of Ushuaia, with views to the Beagle Channel, Alto Andino Hotel is designed with guests' comfort in mind.

 Optional: Premium accommodation upgrade.

 Boasting impressive panoramic views and two swimming pools, Arakur Ushuaia Resort & Spa offers luxurious rooms with free WiFi access.
 The property is located in Cerro Alarkén Natural Reserve.

 Christmas / New Year's supplement: please request.

 (mandatory dinner on the 24th/ 31st not included)